polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 The increased gas cost to add the circuit breaker is estimated to be around ~10-15k extra (read and write the per-asset counter and check the cap).

+It is worth noting that the gateway circuit breaker only covers P->E transfers because in the case of E->P transfers, where an exploit bypasses Ethereum and submits fraudulent transactions to Bridge Hub, the circuit breaker on Ethereum won't help.
+This is why a separate circuit breaker on Asset Hub is also required.

+### Asset Hub Circuit Breaker

+A circuit breaker on AssetHub is also required.
+It caps the net amount of each bridged asset minted over a rolling window:

+- Ethereum assets: net mint = minted (E→P) − burned (P→E).
+- PNAs: net release = released from the reserve (E→P) − locked (P→E).

+Asset Hub is well suited for this implementation, because this is where assets and minted and in reverse.
+It also simplifies the hold pattern - it eliminates a delayed crosschain call from Bridge Hub to Asset Hub, and rather delays the transaction on AssetHub itself.
+The case where the final transaction destination is another parachain (like Hydration), should still be kept in mind (and the intricacies that come with that, like fee cost might shift in that window).
+When an incoming transfer would breach the cap, Asset Hub holds it rather than completing the mint, and retries once the lock lifts, so a tripped cap delays the transfer rather than losing it.

+Everything else matches the Gateway breaker: per-asset, tracked by denomination (no oracle), net flow, a governance-set cap with a floor, and a 24h auto-lift.
+These caps are set locally on Asset Hub.
+The same trip and lift events page on-call so the bridge can be halted if the spike turns out to be a real exploit.

 ### Caps set by Governance

-Caps are set via governance, through the usual method of using the Ethereum Frontend pallet on Asset Hub, which sends a message to the Ethereum System V2 pallet on Bridge Hub, which in turn sends the message to Ethereum.
+Caps are set via governance, through the usual method of using the Ethereum Frontend pallet on Asset Hub, which sets the Asset Hub circuit breaker cap, as well as sends a message to the Ethereum System V2 pallet on Bridge Hub, which in turn sends the message to Ethereum.
 Concrete cap values per asset are deliberately out of scope of this RFC, which specifies the cap mechanism's shape and the framework for choosing values, not the values themselves.
 Token-denominated cap values are decided and ratified by community vote at deployment and at re-vote, if necessary.

 For the initial contract upgrade, the 24h asset flow will not be accurate (since it needs 24 hours to build up a true view of flows), but the governance-decided floor cap will be used (as part of the cap calculation).